A History of Hanover Park

 -

-April 3: The Ontarioville Volunteer Fire Department was created.
+April 3: The Ontarioville Volunteer Fire Department was established, providing the area's first organized fire protection.

 -